jmiemirza/MMFM-Challenge/README.md

 [//]: # (4.
 [Training]&#40;docs/training.md&#41;)

-For detailed instructions on how to setup the codebase and all the environments, and setup the code for evaluation, please read through these separate instructions:

 # Important Dates
 - Phase 1 Data Release: March 20 2024
 - Phase 2 Data Release: May 20 2024